choatix/Archipelago/worlds/sadx/docs/setup_en.md

 - The game closes when you press start.
   - This is a steam input issue.
 Either run the game from steam or adjust the "Desktop controller configuration" to just be a controller.
   - You can also just simple close steam
+- Some of the emblems don't give me checks
+  - Disable the "Steam Achievements Mod" if enabled